giridhar1103/sql_datawarehouse/README.md

 # SQL_DATAWAREHOUSE
 This is a repository for implementing the medallion architecture of analytical data.
-It consists of